Julianna Margulies: 1994–2000: ER

 In a New York Times interview with Bill Carter, Margulies shared that another factor in her decision was a desire to protect her ER character, Carol Hathaway, from certain story changes that were happening as the show continued on into later years.
-She explained that she didn’t like how her character became the focus of too much romance whenever she wasn’t with George Clooney’s character, and that all of the research she had previously done in order to play the character was then undone by certain storylines.
+She explained that she didn't like how her character became the focus of too much romance whenever she wasn't with George Clooney's character, and that all of the research she had previously done in order to play the character was then undone by certain storylines.

-Margulies recalled, “I’ll never forget, there was a line [in the script] where [my character] says, ‘I had to share a bathroom with seven sisters.’
-I was like, guys, I’ve been playing her as an only child for six years…I had actually done research on what it’s like to be an only child.
+Margulies recalled, "I'll never forget, there was a line [in the script] where [my character] says, 'I had to share a bathroom with seven sisters.'
+I was like, guys, I've been playing her as an only child for six years…I had actually done research on what it's like to be an only child.
 I was starting to feel very sad about a character I loved so much.
-It started to become very clear to me that without George, my character was just going to be the liaison to flashy sort of bits of things instead of one fluent, cognizant thought and I felt sad about it.”
+It started to become very clear to me that without George, my character was just going to be the liaison to flashy sort of bits of things instead of one fluent, cognizant thought and I felt sad about it."

 Had Margulies accepted the $27 million contract for a seventh and eighth year of ER, it would have made her one of the highest paid women on television.
-The actress said that she received intense, hurtful backlash for her decision to ultimately leave ER, but was “doing what fed me, as an actor,” she said in 2021.
-“And keeping my promises to playwrights and directors who I’d already made a commitment to.”
+The actress said that she received intense, hurtful backlash for her decision to ultimately leave ER, but was "doing what fed me, as an actor," she said in 2021.
+"And keeping my promises to playwrights and directors who I'd already made a commitment to."
+She also said that she wanted to move on as an actress:

-Margulies had previously broken her silence on her decision in 2012.
-She revealed that although everyone said it would be "career suicide" not to return to the medical drama, she was never concerned about the consequences:

 In an interview with TV Guide, she further explained, "I felt like I had a great character and I did as much as I could do with her, but I was feeling bored.
 I wasn't excited about the work and I certainly didn't want to go out with a bomb, but as an inspiration."